One of the things I saw at the craft store the last time I went were blue, scalloped note cards.

-I knew exactly what to make with them: the Valentine’s Day cards for kids that I mentioned in the post about my 5 favorite Valentine’s Day ideas from Pinterest.
+I knew exactly what to make with them: the cutest Valentine for kids that I mentioned in the post about my 5 favorite Valentine’s Day ideas from Pinterest.

 I’m not a fan of Valentine’s Day cards for kids that say “I’ve got my eyes on you!” or “I’m wild about you!” — I think that’s kind of creepy.

 That’s why I love this idea so much.
 It’s so darling and clever, and who doesn’t like a bit of candy?

-Buying the note cards made making these so easy, and so inexpensive: I paid $2 for 12 notecards at Michaels.
+Buying the note cards made making these valentines so easy, and so inexpensive: I paid $2 for 12 notecards.

 Valentine for Kids Supplies: